njustesen/botbowl/docs/bots-ii.md

         return
 ```

 First, we check if a hand-off actions is available.
-If not, a we scan the field for unused players on our team that are
+If not, we scan the field for unused players on our team that are standing.
-standing.
 We check if each player is in scoring distance and saves the safest of the available choice.
 The probability of
 success is computed as a product of three components: 1) the probability of success for moving the ball carrier to the target player,
 2) the probability for catching the ball, and 3) the probability of success for moving the target player to the endzone.
-If the hand-off is successful, step 2.1 from before will make sure that we the target player will attempt to score.
+If the hand-off is successful, step 2.1 from before will make sure that the target player will attempt to score.
-One catch with this approach is, that the target player's path to endzone is computed in a state where that current ball carrier is
+One catch with this approach is that the target player's path to endzone is computed in a state where that current ball carrier is
 not necessarily adjacent, i.e. before the ball carriers is moved.
 This could mean that the ball carrier will block the scoring
 path of the target player.
 This an effect of not doing perfect forward planning but it should be okay in most situations.
+To overcome this potential issue, we would need to clone the game object, move the ball carrier to the new square and then run pathfinding for the target player.

-The last step for the ball carrier, if none of the above was possible or safe enough, is to just move the ball carrier
-safely towards the endzone.
-We do this by calling ```pf.get_safest_scoring_path(game, ball_carrier, max_search_distance=30)```
-with a max_searc_distance of 30, which will override the player's movement allowance.
+The last step for the ball carrier, if none of the above was possible or safe enough, is to just move the safely towards the endzone.
+We do this by calling ```pf.get_safest_scoring_path(game, ball_carrier, max_search_distance=30)```.
+The maximum search distance will override the player's movement allowance so we are guaranteed to find a path.
 When a path is found, we follow it
 until a step will cause it to become adjacent to an opponent or a GFI roll is needed.

 ```python